cogentcore/core/README.md

 ## GoGi Graphical Interface and Gide IDE App

 The first and most important application of GoKi is the [GoGi](https://github.com/goki/gi) graphical interface system, in the `gi` package, and the [Gide](https://github.com/goki/gide) IDE built on top of GoGi.
 The scene graph of Ki elements automatically drives minimal refresh updates, and the signaling framework supports gui event delivery and e.g., the "onclick" event signaling from the `Button` widget, etc.  In short, GoGi provides a complete interactive 2D and 3D GUI environment in native Go, in perhaps the fewest lines of code of any such system.
 Part of this is the natural elegance of Go, but GoKi enhances that by providing the robust natural primitives needed to express all the GUI functionality.
-Because GoGi is based around standard CSS styles, SVG rendering, and supports all the major HTML elements, it (will) provide a lightweight, transparent, good-enough-for-many-apps native web browser.
-This (will) provide an potential alternative to chromium / electron for universal web-app deployment.
+Because GoGi is based around standard CSS styles, SVG rendering, and supports all the major HTML elements, it could even provide a lightweight, transparent, good-enough-for-many-apps native web browser (someday!)

 # Code Map

 * `kit` package: `kit.Types` `TypeRegistry` provides name-to-type map for looking up types by name, and types can have default properties. `kit.Enums` `EnumRegistry` provides enum (const int) <-> string conversion, including `bitflag` enums.
-Also has robust generic `ki.ToInt` `ki.ToFloat` etc converters from `interface{}` to specific type, for processing properties, and several utilties in `embeds.go` for managing embedded structure types (e.g., ``TypeEmbeds` checks if one type embeds another, and `EmbeddedStruct` returns the embedded struct from a given struct, providing flexible access to elements of an embedded type hierarchy -- there are also methods for navigating the flattened list of all embedded fields within a struct).
+Also has robust generic `ki.ToInt` `ki.ToFloat` etc converters from `interface{}` to specific type, for processing properties, and several utilties in `embeds.go` for managing embedded structure types (e.g., `TypeEmbeds` checks if one type embeds another, and `EmbeddedStruct` returns the embedded struct from a given struct, providing flexible access to elements of an embedded type hierarchy -- there are also methods for navigating the flattened list of all embedded fields within a struct).
 Also has a `kit.Type` struct that supports saving / loading of type information using type names.

 * `bitflag` package: simple bit flag setting, checking, and clearing methods that take bit position args as ints (from const int eunum iota's) and do the bit shifting from there